Outsourcing a portion of your sales operation is inevitable.

 They are naturally curious.
 Successful sales teams thrive in environments where they continually learn and are encouraged to seek knowledge.
 This skill enables reps to explore buyers’ problems and indicates that they’ll put in the work necessary.

 They make a habit of always being prepared.

 They have structured goals … and they’re not afraid of big ones.
-Every successful sales team should have regularly assessed and easily measured goals.
+Every successful sales team should have goals that are regularly assessed and easily measured.
 Likewise, managers should never be afraid to increase and stretch goals.

 They possess excellent time management skills.
 Truly effective sales reps manage their time carefully.
-They plan their day in advance, prioritize tasks, organize pipelines, and always find new ways to work more efficiently.
+They plan their day in advance, prioritize tasks, organize pipeline, and always find new ways to work more efficiently.